Langery/JavaScript-Grocery-shop/README.md

 # JavaScript
 The folder is about JavaScript.<br/>
-Some text files from the formerly job.
+Some text files from the formerly job.<br/>
+Link about the script:http://www.bootcdn.cn/[CDN]

 About:
 * Three.js